avhalo/the-idea-base-for-everyone/!imposssible-list.md

 * Lmao: Binary conversion and formation of multilanguages for polyglots
 * etymological meaning and support of dead languages and dialects
 * District/Tribe based historical frameworks
+* Similar words as homonyms and homophones
+* Syllable similarity for lyrically oriented?
 * What is there not to learn?

 ## Fintech